parmi93/FreeRTOS-obj/README.md

 # A suggestion
 When using objects, allocation functions (malloc, new, new[], delete, delete[]) are often called by the std libray.
 If you use these objects within FreeRTOS tasks this could be a problem, as a concurrent access to the allocation functions can occur and the memory pool may become corrupted.

-So I advise you to consider adding the following hooks in your software
+So I advise you to consider adding the following hooks in your project:
 ```cpp
 extern "C" void __malloc_lock(struct _reent *REENT)
 {